Jessica Lea Mayfield

 Jessica Lea Mayfield (born August 27, 1989) is an American singer-songwriter from Kent, Ohio, United States.
 She is known for her ominous song writing, with a plaintive minimalist style that draws on both country and rock music.

 Early years

 Mayfield first performed with her family bluegrass band One Way Rider at the age of 8.
 They began touring as a family band, boarding a 1956 tour bus (once belonging to Bill Monroe, Kitty Wells, and Ernest Tubb) and headed south from Ohio to Tennessee.
 At age 11, Mayfield began playing guitar and writing songs.

 Studio work

 White Lies

-At age 15, Mayfield recorded her first album White Lies under the moniker "Chittlin" produced by her brother David Mayfield, printing only a few hundred copies.
-One of those copies fell into the hands of Dan Auerbach of The Black Keys.
-After an introduction, Mayfield and Auerbach hit the studio, laying the foundation of her debut album With Blasphemy So Heartfelt.
+At age 15, Mayfield recorded the 2005 EP White Lies under the name Chittlin with her brother David Mayfield.
+The release was self-pressed in a single run of 100 copies, and Dan Auerbach of The Black Keys later discovered Mayfield through the EP.
+Auerbach and Mayfield subsequently began recording what became her debut album, With Blasphemy So Heartfelt.